o0ragman0o/Withdrawable/README.md

 being registered against tokens existing only in a contract.
-While ERC20 offers `transfer()` and `transferFrom()` the nature of ether differs enough from tokens for *ether* to warrent a dedicated API standard for moving money between contracts and addresses to which desitantions and values are permissioned but caller need not be.
+While ERC20 offers `transfer()` and `transferFrom()` the nature of ether differs enough from tokens for *ether* to warrent a dedicated API standard for moving money between contracts and addresses to which destinations and values are permissioned but caller need not be.

 Payment channels, for example, might have a single internally defined recipient so it may be of benefit not to permission the `withdrawAll()` function and allow